Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If the (lowest coverage / highest coverage) in the terminator is smaller than this number, it will consider this terminator have dramatic coverage
                             decrease in it.
+Default is 0.5.
       --fuzzy_detect_coverage FUZZY_DETECT_COVERAGE, -fc FUZZY_DETECT_COVERAGE
-                            It will elongate the number of nt(you assign here) from both terminal site.
-If it can found the coverage dramatic decrease within this range, it will consider the terminator have dramatic coverage decrease in it.
+                            It will elongate the number of nucleotides(you assign here) from both terminal site.
+If it can found the coverage dramatic decrease within this range, it will consider the terminator have dramatic coverage
+                            decrease in it.
+Default is 30.
       --fuzzy_upstream_transcript FUZZY_UPSTREAM_TRANSCRIPT, -fut FUZZY_UPSTREAM_TRANSCRIPT
                             If the candidates are upstream of transcript and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
+Default is 30.
       --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
                             If the candidates are downstream of transcript and the distance is within this number, it will be consider as terminator.
+Default is 30.
       --fuzzy_upstream_cds FUZZY_UPSTREAM_CDS, -fuc FUZZY_UPSTREAM_CDS
                             If the candidates are upstream of CDS/tRNA/rRNA/sRNA and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
+Default is 10.
       --fuzzy_downstream_cds FUZZY_DOWNSTREAM_CDS, -fdg FUZZY_DOWNSTREAM_CDS
                             If the candidates are downstream of CDS/tRNA/rRNA/sRNA and the distance is within this number, it will be consider as terminator.
+Default is 310.
       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
                             If the highest coverage of the region of terminator is below to this number, the terminator will be classify to non-detect.
+Default is 2.5.
       -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             Library name of tex and notex library.
 The format is: wig_file_name:tex_treat_or_not(tex or notex):condition